damonmaz/ENSF300-Museum-Project/README.md

 # Museum-Project
-A frontend interface written in python that interacts with MySQL database
+A CLI written in python that interacts with MySQL database